Levrairagazzo/Levrairagazzo/README.md

 Hi there, my name is Sydney.
 Welcome to my GitHub! :)

 I'm a Junior Software Engineer with experience in a range of programming languages including Java, Javascript, and Python, I am skilled in both front-end, back-end and mobile development.
 I am excited to connect with other professionals in the tech industry and am open to new opportunities.

+You can check out my portfolio website here: https://sydneygoeury.onrender.com/

 How to reach me: goeurysydney@gmail.com

 <!--
 **Levrairagazzo/Levrairagazzo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.